 - designs bespoke control electronics, the most recent development is the New General detector controller (NGC) which can be used to operate all detector types.

-Integration and Cryo-vacuum - ESO provides expertise and facilities for:
+Instruments and Cryogenic Systems Group - ESO provides expertise and facilities for:

 - Subsytem testing